xuefeng-cvr/Tiny-Obstacle-Discovery-ROS/README.md

 **Note:** This version has been slightly different from the Matlab Version, mainly including the following points:

- - The feature, namely mode of edge pixels, is slightly simplified to accelerate the algorithm.
+ - The feature, namely, mode of edge pixels, is slightly simplified to accelerate the algorithm.
- - For higher efficiency, many modules in this system is implemented in C++.
+ - For higher efficiency, many modules in this system are implemented in C++.
  - The modules in the system are largely accelerated, although there is still a lot of room for improvement.
  - The performance of this implementation is slightly lower than that of the Matlab implementation